-- 6.25 Total berth frontage is currently 655 metres with depth alongside at 15.5 metres at low water.
+- coal to cars and gas to fruit') and the significant employment at Sheerness ('where cars and other conventional cargos generate more jobs than elsewhere on the river'). - 6.19 Thamesport is situated just 23 miles from the M25 London Orbital motorway.
+London Thamesport covers a total area of 85 hectares and includes container and cargo operations, highly automated secure container parks and modern warehousing. - 6.20 In late 2004, the Port unveiled its brand new, purpose-built Border Inspection Post (BIP), which means that London Thamesport now comfortably exceeds the current EU guidelines on BIPs.
+This dedicated facility has been welcomed and heralds a revolutionary new era in foodstuffs handling at London Thamesport. - 6.21 The Port has also made investments in infrastructure and equipment in recent years.
+The North Park underwent extensive renovation in 2003, and now provides empty storage for up to 3,270 TEUs.
+Complemented by six new Kalmar empty-handlers, the improvements to the Park have greatly increased productivity in the stacks for full containers.
+The introduction of eleven new Terberg terminal tractors at the Port in 2004 has significantly reduced turnaround times to and from the yard and quay, and an order for a further eight has been placed with Terberg, for delivery in March this year. - 6.22 In the late spring of 2005, we will see the completion of an extensive programme at London Thamesport to upgrade five of our post-Panamax ship-to-shore gantry cranes, thereby enabling us to handle some of the largest container vessels in the world. - 6.23 Total berth frontage is currently 655 metres with depth alongside at 15.5 metres at low water.
 The Port is making plans to extend to 750 metres.
 Fully integrated computer systems have been developed for inventory control, ship planning, accounting and management functions, linked directly to computer terminals in all mobile equipment.
 London Thamesport is connected to the UK's motorway system via the A228 and A2 roads.
-Work has begun on further improving the A228, with an additional 4km of dual carriageway opened in November 2005. - 6.26 London Thamesport also benefits from a common-user dedicated rail terminal.
+Work has begun on further improving the A228, with an additional 4km of dual carriageway opened in November 2005. - 6.24 London Thamesport also benefits from a common-user dedicated rail terminal.
 This terminal is equipped with rail mounted gantry cranes (RMG's) with a safe working load of 35 tonnes.
 London Thamesport also offers daily services to/from the UK's major rail destinations of Leeds, Birmingham, Glasgow, Manchester & Doncaster.